expo/expo/docs/pages/versions/unversioned/react-native/state.md

 ```

 In a real application, you probably won't be setting state with a timer.
-You might set state when you have new data arrived from the server, or from user input.
+You might set state when you have new data from the server, or from user input.
 You can also use a state container like [Redux](https://redux.js.org/) or [Mobx](https://mobx.js.org/) to control your data flow.
 In that case you would use Redux or Mobx to modify your state rather than calling `setState` directly.

 When setState is called, BlinkApp will re-render its Component.
 By calling setState within the Timer, the component will re-render every time the Timer ticks.